bitdoer/polynomint/README.md

-Rust crate for manipulating polynomials.
-Intended to eventually be put up as a library, pending name and more features.
+Rust crate for manipulating integer polynomials.
+Intended to have no dependencies outside the standard library, and be relatively ergonomic.